yunmingzhang17/yunmingzhang17.github.io/language.md

 ### from, to and filter
-`from` and `to` Filters out edges whose source vertex is in the input set.
+`from` and `to` filters out edges whose source vertex is in the input set.

 ```
 const people_age_over_40 : vertexset{Person} = ...